StingrayCZ/Building-Facade-Superstructure/README.md

 My role in this project involved creating a precise CAD model based on 2D documentation from the author of the origin design - UUfie.
 Authors documentation in DWG. format just contained a sketch of petal-shaped holes.
 Firt of all I imported this document to SolidWorks, after that I make front surface into which I created holes based on 2D sketch.
 The next step was split the surface to eleven segments.
 For every segment I add solid

 The main problem were two ending segments.
 Solidworks is not designed for making flat-pattern from flanged sheet with coplicated shape of holes.
 But explode shape is The solution required wit and considerable effort.
-Eventually I was able to make

 ## Real View
 Photo by Michael Denance.